 And so is everything that comes with it – your people, your data, your stock, and so on.
 So, we need to keep them all protected.

-Here’s what you can do to help a) mitigate risks of spreading the Coronavirus within your premises and b) protect your business when there’s limited staff on site, or if it’s left completely vacant:
+Here’s what you can do to help mitigate the risks of spreading the Coronavirus within your premises where fire and security is concerned, and how you can continue to protect your business when there’s limited staff on site, or if it’s left completely vacant:

 4. Consider Alarm Monitoring